Send Money to the United States. Cheap And Fast Ways To Transfer Money abroad

 How much will my money transfer to the United States cost?

 The costs of sending an international money transfer to the United States varies widely depending on the type of payment you’re making.

-To send money to the United States using an international money transfer provider, the fees range from 9.77 HRK to 24.31 HRK, but if you plan to send with a traditional bank you could pay more overall.
+To send money to the United States using an international money transfer provider, the fees range from 6.00 EUR to 27.22 EUR, but if you plan to send with a traditional bank you could pay more overall.
 Traditional bank costs include a transfer fee, exchange rate markup, and SWIFT fees which are paid to third parties involved in the transfer.